openhab/openhabian/includes/srv_readme.txt

 openHAB Shortcut Folders

-This folder contains links (bind mounts) to all relevant openHAB folders, which are located elsewhere on the file system.
+This folder contains links (bind mounts) to all relevant openHAB folders that are located elsewhere on the file system.
 Compare the actual folder structure: https://www.openhab.org/docs/installation/linux.html#file-locations

-You can access this folder via Samba network share and should have write access to all subdirectories.
-The only exception is the 'openhab2-sys' folder, which you should not need to write to and was left out for security reasons.
+You can access this folder via Samba network share and should have write access to all subdirectories with the only exception being the 'sys' folder, for security reasons.

 A few hints: